 Erasmus+ Programme offers to European universities the possibility to establish partnerships with HEIs outside EU and elaborate mobility programs, programs of international cooperation for capacity building and staff development in countries outside EU.
 More details on the impact and achievements of Erasmus+ in Moldova are available in this publication - Erasmus+ Programme in the Republic of Moldova.

 Moldova joined the Bologna Process in May, 2005.
 Once the process started, our country has assumed responsibilities and actively involved into the process of reforming and modernizing higher education and bringing it closer to European standards.
 A series of reforms that were implemented led to approaching Moldovan higher education system to the European one.
 The European Credit Transfer and Accumulation System (ECTS) was one of the first changes introduced in all Moldovan Higher Education Institutions (HEIs).

-Higher education in Republic of Moldova, except medical and pharmaceutical studies, is realised in three cycles:
+Higher education in the Republic of Moldova, except medical and pharmaceutical studies, is realised in three cycles:

 - Cycle III - Doctoral studies, with a duration of 3 years, corresponding to 180 credits.

-Starting November, 2014, a new Code of Education is in force in Moldova.
+Starting from November, 2014, a new Code of Education was introduced in Moldova.
 Here are the priorities established by the document regarding higher education:

 - joint degrees.

 - implementation and development of doctoral studies in the new framework of Doctoral schools;